Columbia Icefield Adventure: Tickets and Tips

 Depending on which tour you book, you can enjoy one-way transportation between Calgary, Canmore, Banff, Lake Louise and Jasper, or vice-versa.

-Columbia Icefield Adventure in Winter
+Can You Visit the Columbia Icefield Adventure in Winter?

 The Columbia Icefield Adventure is not a year-round activity and does not operate in winter.
 The operating season typically runs from early May to mid-October.